When will Kansas know how much money’s been made off sports betting?

-TOPEKA, Kan. — The Kansas Lottery Commission had their first meeting Wednesday since sports betting’s gone live.
-The commissioners thanked the staff for the hard work they’ve put in to getting sports betting going.
+TOPEKA, Kan.
+(KSNW) — The Kansas Lottery Commission had its first meeting Wednesday since sports betting’s gone live.
+The commissioners thanked the staff for the hard work they’ve put into getting sports betting going.

-“The very short timeline that they turned this in has been very impressive,” Chairwoman Catherine Moyer said in an interview with FOX4 Wednesday.
+“The very short timeline that they turned this in has been very impressive,” Chairwoman Catherine Moyer said in an interview with WDAF-TV Wednesday.
 “Kudos to them for a job very well done.”

-Moyer and the rest of the commissioners got a brief report from staff on how things are going so far.
+Moyer and the rest of the commissioners got a brief report from staff on how things were going so far.

-Durell said he does not have any revenue expectations for the year because it’s still way too early to tell.
+Durell said he has no revenue expectations for the year because it’s still way too early to tell.

 Finance Director Matthew Schwartz says he may not know how good the revenue numbers are until April of next year.
 Jokingly, he said if Missouri doesn’t legalize sports betting, the Kansas Lottery’s revenue numbers will be good.
 On a serious note, Moyer said Missouri doing that would likely have a big impact on their numbers.